Fasten your seat belts (be ready, there may be a lot of ’em). We’re showing you how to get to Alba, Italy in beautiful Piedmont.

 Turin to Alba, Italy by Car: About 1.5 hours drive time.

 View Driving Directions Turin Airport to Alba in a larger map.

 Bus and Trains to Alba, Italy via Turin: The easiest way to get get to Alba from the Turin Airport is a bus and train combination.
 The Sedem bus picks up just outside the terminal every 15 and 30 past the hour.
 Cost is 3.10 euros.

 You can purchase just before exiting the terminal or when you board (exact amount only).
 Take the bus to the Porta Susa train station (it also goes to the Torino Porta Nuova train station).
-From there, take the train to Bra; trains to Bra leave every 31 minutes past the hour (may vary on weekends).
-You will arrive in Bra at 24 minutes past the hour, then take the train to Alba (every 32 minutes past the hour), which is about a 20 minute train ride.
-Total train travel is about 1:21 minutes.
+From there, take the train to Alba (may vary on weekends).
+You will arrive in Alba at 53 minutes past the hour.
+Total train travel is about 1:18 minutes.

 Milan (Italian: Milano) is 177 km to Alba and is the area’s biggest airport, so it tends to have the most competitive international fares.

 Milan to Alba by Car: About 2 hours drive time.

 View Driving Directions Milan (MXP) to Alba in a larger map.